dearvn/trading-futures-tradingview-script/README.md

 # SocSwift Chart — Real-Time Options Flow on the Chart

-I now trade SPX/futures using the live chart at **[trade.socswift.com](https://trade.socswift.com/dashboard/chart-dom?symbol=SPX)** — it plots institutional options flow (sweeps/blocks) directly on the price chart in real time, so you can see WHERE big money is buying calls and puts while the candle is still forming.
+I now trade **SPX options** using the live chart at **[trade.socswift.com](https://trade.socswift.com/dashboard/chart-dom?symbol=SPX)** — it plots institutional options flow (sweeps/blocks) directly on the price chart in real time, so you can see WHERE big money is buying calls and puts while the candle is still forming.

+**Important:** this chart does NOT give buy/sell signals.
+It gives **context** — the raw institutional flow.
+You read that context to understand the trend, then decide your own CALL or PUT entry by following what the big players are doing.

 ![SocSwift SPX chart with flow marks](https://github.com/dearvn/trading-futures-tradingview-script/raw/main/socswift-chart.png?raw=true "SocSwift SPX 1m with 0DTE flow marks")
 <!-- save your SPX chart screenshot as socswift-chart.png in the repo root -->